 Ultimately, it is unlikely that you are going to take your business international in terms of bringing it out in a number of different countries all at once.
 Instead, you are likely to have your heart set on a particular place in the first instance.

-However, you should certainly have a familiarity with the new country.
+However, you should certainly have a familiarity with the new country or continent.
 This should have been gained through first-hand experience or careful market research – ideally with some outside perspectives as well.

 You Have the Capacity for Expansion